christian-brindley/jwtpop/README.md

 ## AM user store mapping

 You'll need to create a mapping from the IDM managed user object to the Access Management user store, in order for new devices to be pushed to the user directory upon registration.
-This is a fairly simple one to one mapping, except for the mapping from devices to the popDeviceProfiles attribute(s) in DS.
+This is a fairly simple one to one mapping, except for the mapping from devices to the popDeviceProfiles attribute(s) in DS, where a transformation script is required to build the required JSON string.

 A sample mapping is provided in the sample **sync.json** provided in the IDM directory of this repo.
 This includes the required triggers to update user entries when updating registered devices (i.e. the *notify* and *notifySelf* definitions.

  # Testing